suncoast-devs/handbook/lessons/react-intro/index.md

 ```

 The line `import articles from './articles'` will read the JSON file and make
-it's contents available as the variable `articles`!
+its contents available as the variable `articles`!
 No parsing required!
 This is
 because the environment comes with a **`loader`** for JSON files and it knows
 how to read and parse them for us!